demian-yutin/demian-yutin.github.io/docs/labs/Lab-8.md

 - Putting rubber bands on the wheels to try to improve the friction

-The next thing I was going to try was to use some kind of PID orientation control to make sure the robot stayed straight while flipping, but I decided instead to submit this and move on with my life, since this lab is already very late.
+The next thing I was going to try was to use some kind of PID orientation control to make sure the robot stayed straight while flipping, but I was advised by a TA to just submit this and finish the other labs, since this lab is already very late.

 # Blooper